nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 # Waddle User Guide 🦆
 Waddle is a **simple, no-frills travel planning application** aligned with your travel itinerary planning needs.
-Waddle provides you with a structured and intuitive way to plan your trips, even for itinerary planning beginners.
+Whether you are a seasoned traveler or a beginner at planning your own itinerary, Waddle provides you with a structured, focused and intuitive way to plan your trips.

-You can plan your travel itinerary in **3 simple steps**.
+With Waddle, you can plan your travel itinerary in **3 simple steps**:
 1. Create a trip itinerary
 2. Add activities to your itinerary wishlist
 3. Make a schedule for your trip

 **It's that simple**.

-This is a comprehensive user guide for anyone who wants to learn more about how to use Waddle and its features.
+If you wish to learn more about Waddle and its features, then this comprehensive user guide is for you!

+For instructions on how to set-up Waddle, visit our [Quick start](#quick-start) section.
-If this is your first time using Waddle, check out our [Tutorial for Beginners](#tutorial-for-beginners).
+For basic information on how to make the best of Waddle, check out our [Tutorial for beginners](#tutorial-for-beginners).

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always"></div>